Talha-Tahir2001/WeatherWhiz/README.md

 ## API Integration

-This app integrates with the OpenWeather API.
+This app integrates with the Yahoo Weather API.
 Ensure you have an API key, which should be stored in the `environment.ts` file.

 ## Code scaffolding